Original Medicare (Parts A & B): Part A: Home Health Services

 Medicare covers home health services under Part A and/or Part B. Medicare covers medically necessary part-time or intermittent skilled nursing care, physical therapy, speech-language pathology services, or continued occupational therapy services.
 Home health services may also include medical social services, part-time or intermittent home health aide services, durable medical equipment, and medical supplies for use at home.

-Your loved one pays nothing for covered home health services.
+The member pays nothing for covered home health services.
 However, for Medicare-covered durable medical equipment (DME), they are responsible for 20% of the Medicare-approved amount and the Part B deductible applies.

 Go to all guides